Cyber Liability

 Organizations must navigate a complex landscape of compliance requirements when dealing with ransomware attacks, particularly regarding sanctions laws and regulatory disclosures.
 This includes ensuring ransom payments do not violate international or domestic sanctions by inadvertently funding sanctioned entities or individuals.
 The Department of the Treasury previously released an advisory identifying the potential sanctions risks for facilitating ransomware payments.
 The advisory stated, “U.S. persons are generally prohibited from engaging in transactions, directly or indirectly, with individuals or entities (“persons”) on OFAC’s Specially Designated Nationals and Blocked Persons List (SDN List), other blocked persons, and those covered by comprehensive country or region embargoes.”

-Corporate Governance & Disclosure Obligations
+Corporate Disclosure Obligations

 Public companies should consider their disclosure obligations to shareholders and regulators when dealing with ransomware attacks.
 Material cybersecurity incidents, including significant ransomware attacks, must be disclosed in Securities & Exchange Commission (SEC) filings.
 This disclosure ensures transparency and informs investors about potential risks to the company’s financial performance.
 It's crucial to consider the attack's impact on operations, finances, and reputation, and to provide detailed information about the incident, response measures, and future cybersecurity implications.
 Failure to adequately disclose such incidents could result in regulatory scrutiny and damage shareholder trust.